Internationale Bachakademie Stuttgart

 The Art of Being Human

 The Art of Being Human is an exploration of how it feels to be alive and to exist among others, in relationships that are perfectly expressed through the polyphony of Early Music – its dissonances and harmonies – and reflected in the movement of dancers’ bodies, in a performance that offers profound insights into the very meaning of life.
-The Art of Being Human was commissioned by Pierre Boulez Saal, Berlin, where it will premiere in March 2023.
+The Art of Being Human was commissioned by Pierre Boulez Saal, Berlin, where it was premieredn successfully in March 2023.

 DOWNLOADS